It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Can carers get a mortgage?

-Yes, carers can get a mortgage, although they may face similar challenges to nurses, such as proving stable income if they have variable shifts or temporary contracts.
+Yes, carers can get a mortgage, although they may face similar challenges to nurses, such as proving they have a stable income if they have variable shifts or temporary contracts.
 Lenders will assess the carer’s overall financial stability and ability to make regular mortgage payments.

 How will nurse student loans affect my mortgage?